Peace of mind for a healthy baby

 - How much does the preconception screen cost?

-The PreConception Screen costs $750 per person, or $1400 per couple.
+The PreConception Screen costs $750 per person.
 If either of you have a family history of one of the diseases being tested for, you should inform your treating Clinician.

 To find out more about PreConception Screening, please contact us today on 1800 111 483 or complete the form below.